lu-chang-axonic/stock-analysis/README.md

 ![](https://github.com/lu-chang-axonic/stock-analysis/blob/main/images/VBA_Challenge_2017.PNG)
 ![](https://github.com/lu-chang-axonic/stock-analysis/blob/main/images/VBA_Challenge_2018.PNG)

-So, clearly the performance of the code was improved after the refactoring, as reflected by the reduced execution time.
+So, the performance of the code was improved after the refactoring, as reflected by the reduced execution time.
+The array and nested loop has made the collection of information very efficient (shown below).

+    ''2a) Create a for loop to initialize the tickerVolumes to zero.
+    For t = 0 To 11
+        ticker = tickers(t)
+        tickerVolumes = 0
+       Worksheets(yearValue).Activate

+    ''2b) Loop over all the rows in the spreadsheet.
+    For i = 2 To RowCount

 ## Summary
 #### What are the advantages or disadvantages of refactoring code?